james-hughes1/sim_denoising/README.md

 `python train.py -c config.json -o model`

+All scripts within `src/` can be run in this environment, except for `generate_sim.py` which requires the slightly different pip environment reproduced in the same way from `requirements_synth.txt`.

 Note also that a key part of the pipeline involves using the fairSIM [[4]](#fairsim) plugin for imageJ, version 1.4.1, which can be downloaded [here](https://github.com/fairSIM/fairSIM/releases/tag/v1.4.1)

+The model training was performed using Nvidia A100 graphical processing units accessed using Cambridge's CSD3 service via Wilkes3 nodes.

+The rest of the pipeline was processed mostly using a personal computer with an Intel(R) Core&trade; i5 processor.

 ## Model index